tednaleid/ganda/README.md

 to create the `ganda` binary and then copy it somewhere into your path.

-If you have docker installed, you can use `./build.sh` to download a golang container and compile it into a `ganda` binary usable on linux (but not OSX).

-Then you can just put it somewhere in your path to use it.

 # Usage

-    ganda --help
+    $ ganda --help
       NAME:
          ganda

       USAGE:
          ganda [options] [file of urls]  OR  <urls on stdout> | ganda [options]

       VERSION:
-       0.0.1
+         0.0.4

       DESCRIPTION:
          Pipe urls to ganda over stdout or give it a file with one url per line for it to make http requests to each url in parallel

       AUTHOR:
          Ted Naleid <contact@naleid.com>

       COMMANDS:
            help, h  Shows a list of commands or help for one command

       GLOBAL OPTIONS:
-       --output value, -o value   The output base directory to save downloaded files instead of stdout --request value, -X value  The HTTP request method to use (default: "GET") --header value, -H value   Header to send along on every request, can be used multiple times --workers value, -W value  Number of concurrent workers that will be making requests (default: 30) --connect-timeout value    Number of seconds to wait for a connection to be established before timeout (default: 3) --help, -h                 show help
+         --output value, -o value         the output base directory to save downloaded files, if omitted will stream response bodies to stdout
+         --request value, -X value        HTTP request method to use (default: "GET") --header value, -H value         headers to send with every request, can be used multiple times (gzip and keep-alive are already there)
+         --workers value, -W value        number of concurrent workers that will be making requests (default: 30) --subdir-length value, -S value  length of hashed subdirectory name to put saved files when using -o; use 2 for > 5k urls, 4 for > 5M urls (default: 0)
+         --connect-timeout value          number of seconds to wait for a connection to be established before timeout (default: 10)
+         --silent, -s                     if flag is present, omit showing response code for each url only output response bodies
+         --help, -h                       show help
          --version, -v                    print the version

 # Example